gurditsingh/hydeout/_posts/test.md

 ## ACID Transaction with Delta Lake
 Delta Lake provides transaction logs.
 The transaction log is a collection of ordered json files acts as a single source of truth.
 By using transaction log it always give the latest version of a  `DeltaTable` state.

- - **Atomicity** Delta Lake breaks down every action performed by a user into atomic commits.
+ - **Atomicity :** Delta Lake breaks down every action performed by a user into atomic commits.
 Successful completion of all actions ensures that transaction log record that commit, means A commit is recorded in the transaction log once the action is completed successfully and ensuring its **atomicity**.
- - **Consistency**
+ - **Consistency :** Delta Lake provides strong schema checking for delta table.
+So the consistency** of a `DeltaTable` is guaranteed by their strong schema

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI2MDAxMjIyMywxMjUwNTU2ODUwLDYxOT
+eyJoaXN0b3J5IjpbNTk3NDQyNjI3LDEyNjAwMTIyMjMsMTI1MD
-g2MjU5MiwtMTc1NzQyMzQ0NiwtMTgxNzIxOTQsMjExNDIxNTU5
+U1Njg1MCw2MTk4NjI1OTIsLTE3NTc0MjM0NDYsLTE4MTcyMTk0
-NCwxMDQ2NjIxNCwtMTMwNTUyMzU2NywtMTQ1OTkyNzU3NSwtOT
+LDIxMTQyMTU1OTQsMTA0NjYyMTQsLTEzMDU1MjM1NjcsLTE0NT
-M4NTEwNjAwLDEzNjIzNTgxMTIsNTI1MjAxMTc3LDEyMjgyNzk2
+k5Mjc1NzUsLTkzODUxMDYwMCwxMzYyMzU4MTEyLDUyNTIwMTE3
-NDIsMTc5MDYzNTA1NSwxNDAxMzY4NzQzLC0xODcwNzM1OTkzLC
+NywxMjI4Mjc5NjQyLDE3OTA2MzUwNTUsMTQwMTM2ODc0MywtMT
-0xNTY0MTU4OTc4LDE5MTM0NDc3MzAsMTkwNjQyOTMwNiwtMjY0
+g3MDczNTk5MywtMTU2NDE1ODk3OCwxOTEzNDQ3NzMwLDE5MDY0
-NDc2ODIwXX0=
+MjkzMDZdfQ==
 -->